Combinatorial minors for matrix functions and their applications: Observations in case of -permanent (determinant)

-The case of determinant ($m=2$) is a unique case when it is easy to obtain a required enumerative information formally given by formulas (\ref{1.4}).
-For the passage to a general case it is important for us to understand how one can obtain such information from the definition (\ref{1.2}) of determinant only.
+The case of determinant ($m=2$) of $\omega$-permanent is a unique case when it is easy to obtain a required enumerative information formally using formulas (\ref{1.4}).
+For the passage to a general case, it is important for us to understand how one can obtain such information from the definition (\ref{1.2}) of determinant only.
 Essentially, the required information is contained in vector

-and it immediately disappears if to use an identity of the form $1-1=0.$ None of algorithms of fast calculation of determinant exists without such identity.
-On the other hand, in the Laplace algorithm of expansion of determinant over (the first) row such identity one can use only in the last step.
+and it immediately disappears, if to add its components, or formally to use an identity of the form $1-1=0.$ Since $a_{i,j}=0$ or 1, then in sums of (\ref{2.1}) we do not use such an identity.
+However, none of algorithms of fast calculation of determinant exists without using of it.
+On the other hand, using the Laplace algorithm of expansion of determinant over (the first) row, it can only be used at the last step.
 Therefore, if \slshape not to do \upshape \enskip the last step, we can obtain the required enumerative information. \begin{example} By the Laplace expansion, we have

 and, if not to do the useless (with the enumerative point of view) last step, then we have